starknet-io/starknet.js/www/docs/guides/events.md

 ## Events in the Cairo code

-You have to analyze the Cairo code of your smart contract, to recover the list of data emitted by the event :
+You have to analyze the Cairo code of your smart contract, to recover the list of data emitted by the event.
+An example in Cairo 0 :

 ```cairo
 @event